digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 ### document-url

 The URL of an authoritative order or notice designating the tree preservation order.
+If the TPO has been revoked, you can blank out this field.

 Example: `http://www.LPAwebsite.org.uk/tpo1.pdf`